Rocscience International Conference 2023 | April 24-26, 2023 Learn More about RIC2023

 5.0 Slip Surface Boundaries

-1. Right-click on the primary slope limit select Define Limits (or select Surfaces > Slope Limits > Define Limits).
+1. Right-click on the primary slope limit and select Define Limits define limits icon (or select Surfaces > Slope Limits > Define Limits).

-Now a secondary set of limits should display.
+Now a secondary set of limits is displayed.
+Your model should look like this:

 6.0 Surface Options